 With the operation type force-merge you can call the force merge API.
 On older versions of Elasticsearch (prior to 2.1), Rally will use the optimize API instead.
-It supports the following parameter:
+It supports the following parameters:

-• max-num-segments (optional) The number of segments the index should be merged into.
+- index (optional, defaults to the indices defined in the indices section or all if no indices are defined there): The name of the index that should be force-merged. - max-num-segments (optional) The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.